DerGuteWolf/abap-platform-reuse-services/README.md

 ## Download and Installation

 Create a package, e.g. **'ZREUSE_SERVICES_002'** and link this package with the URL of this repository.
+Open the app "Manage Number Range Intervals" in the Fiori Launchpad of your ABAP Environment and create internal interval 01 for Number Range Object ZREUSES002.
 Publish the Service Binding ZREUSEUI_SALESOR_O4_002 and open the Preview.

 ## Known Issues
 <!-- You may simply state "No known issues. -->